 Source: Jamovi Output

-The model coefficients suggest that emissions and effluent disclosure (EED) has a negative but statistically insignificant effect on market capitalisation (MCAP), with an estimate of -0.00178 (p = 0.066).
+The model coefficients suggest that emissions and effluent disclosure (EED) has a negative but statistically insignificant effect on market capitalization (MCAP), with an estimate of -0.00178 (p = 0.066).
 This implies that as EED increases, MCAP tends to decrease slightly, but the relationship is weak.
 Hypothesis 1 (Ho1) which states that emissions and effluents disclosure does not significantly impact the market value of oil and gas firms in Nigeria is therefore accepted.

 On the other hand, waste management disclosure (WMD) has a positive and statistically significant effect on MCAP, with an estimate of 496.52 (p = 0.019).
 This indicates that higher levels of WMD are associated with an increase in the market value of oil and gas companies.
 Hypothesis 2 (Ho2) which states that waste management disclosure does not significantly affect the market value of oil and gas firms in Nigeria is therefore rejected.